tveneto1/dida425cmsproject/README.md

 ## HOW IT WORKS (DOCUMENTATION)

 ### Download / Access
+To download CMS425, start by cloning the project’s GitHub repository and ensuring that Django and all required dependencies are installed on your device.
+Once the server is running, the CMS can be accessed through any web browser using the project’s URL.
+When connecting to the Raspberry Pi, users must first be signed into the Tailscale VPN, as the Raspberry Pi is only reachable through its Tailscale network address.
+If accessing the Raspberry Pi’s files from a Mac, users can also open Finder, press Command + K, and enter the Pi’s Tailscale URL to connect.
+This provides an easy way to locate the device and verify that the server is available.

 ### User Permissions and Accounts
 CMS425 includes two different types of users, each with different permissions.
 A **standard user** can upload content, delete content, and test the slideshow capabilities.
 An **admin user** can do these actions as well, but they also have the ability to **create** users, **upgrade** a standard user to admin status, or **downgrade** an admin user to standard.
 Dealing with the other user permissions is the key difference between admin users and standard users.